Babylon Empire Timeline in the Right Order

 Step7Save and Share Your Timeline

-• When your timeline is complete, click File > Save to keep an editable version.
+• Once your timeline is complete, click File > Save to retain an editable version for future modifications.

-• To share it, go to File > Export and choose PNG, PDF, SVG, HTML, Visio, or Excel.
+• To share your creation, go to File > Export and select your desired file format, such as PNG, PDF, SVG, HTML, Visio, or Excel.

-• Click Publish to share your timeline with the EdrawMax community.
+• Click Publish to showcase your timeline to the EdrawMax community and beyond.

 EdrawMax Interface - Save or Export Timeline